 An mad bargain, this.
 Our DS Audio DS-W1 Nightrider optical cartridge demonstrator consists of two items: the DS-W1 cartridge and its box of electronics, effectively offering a top-end reference cartridge and the equivalent of a top-end reference phono stage.
-You would not be able to find either a conventional reference cartridge of this caliber or a convention reference phono stage of this caliber at anywhere near this price.
+You would not be able to find either a conventional reference cartridge of this caliber or a conventional reference phono stage of this caliber at anywhere near this price.

 About 60 hours of use (we have a lot of cartridges here, so our demonstrators don’t see a lot of action).
 In immaculate condition, with all original packaging and documentation.
 For more info about the DS Audio DS-W1, click here.